athanclark/cassowary-haskell/README.md

 `3x + 4y - 3z <= 3`

-Our grammatical data structure sees this as simply a list of varaibles with their coefficients, and the constant - isomorphic to `([(String, Rational)], Rational)` for each inequality operator.
+Our grammatical data structure sees this as simply a list of variables with their coefficients summed together, and the constant - isomorphic to `([(String, Rational)], Rational)` for each inequality operator.
 This makes everything much more simple to work with.

 > Our implementation actually uses `Map String Rational` for log(n) lookups, and